david-sauvage/blog/assets/files/about.d5f91354efe3f4ce45fc23c42bac6887.md

 ## Home

  Beside work, I'm a huge sports fan : football (european ;)) and NBA being my favorites sports to follow.
 I like the tactical aspect of it.
-I practice running and yoga pretty often and being a former table tennis player made me love pretty much every racket sports
+I practice running and yoga pretty often and being a former table tennis player made me love pretty much every racket sports.
  I also like reading, mostly science fiction and love to play a bit of video games when there is still a little bit of time in my schedule.

 ## Technicalities

- This blog is build with [gridsome](https://gridsome.org/)
+ This blog is built with [gridsome](https://gridsome.org/)